dalibo/emaj/docs/en/extractionFunctions.rst

 A *NULL* value or an empty string may be used as start mark, representing the first known mark.

-A *NULL* value or an empty string may be used as end mark, representing the current situation.
+A *NULL* value or an empty string may be used as end mark, representing the current state.

 The keyword *'EMAJ_LAST_MARK'* can be used as mark name, representing the last set mark.